zohebwaghu/DATA200-Lab1/README.md

 ## CheckMyGrade (DATA 200 - Lab 1)

-Strict, testable, object-oriented Python implementation with CSV persistence, reversible demo-grade password encryption, search/sort timings, statistics, and CLI.
+testable, object-oriented Python implementation with CSV persistence, reversible demo-grade password encryption, search/sort timings, statistics, and CLI.

 Important: The included password encryption is for demonstration only and is NOT secure.